-10 Continuous improvement (continued) Is there any process in place to quantify and track the financial aspects linked to "process Improvements" ?
-Is the continuous improvement (CI) responsibility clearly defined in the organisation structure?
+10 C Continuous improvement (continued) Is s there any process in place to quantify and track the financial aspects linked to " process Improvements"? s the continuous improvement (CI) responsibility clearly defined in the organisation structure?
 Are the benefits from CI activities passed on to the customer in any way?
-Is there a process for capturing improvement ideas from the work force and 44 Quality data?
-Are control plans / standard operation procedures used?
-Is there a gauging calibration system in place?
-Is there evidence that the supplier uses quality cost data within it's management control system?
-Is there evidence to identify appraisal costs i.e. systems, processes or procedures that exist to look for problems - inspection?
-Is there evidence to identify prevention costs i.e. any systems in place to prevent errors occurring?
-Is there evidence to identify internal and external failure costs i.e. the cost associated with defects being created.
-Has the supplier's quality management system been certified for the required scope under ISO 9001?
-12 Personnel Is there succession planning in place (or is there over reliance on individuals)?
-Are personnel performing tasks qualified on the basis of appropriate education, Have adequate resources been provided to onsure sustemer satisfaction?
-(No. of $\Box \Delta / \Omega C$ staff & support)?
-Who Identifies training needs?
-Has a system been established to manage training and confirming competences?
-13 Health and safety Do they have a good H&S regime with subsequent low accident rates?
+1 1 s there a process for capturing improvement ideas from the work force and converting hem into results?
+Quality - s there evidence of a problem resolution process based on the quality performance data?
+Are control plans / standard operation procedures used? s there a gauging calibration system in place? s there evidence that the supplier uses quality cost data within its management control 1 1 system? $\overline{}$ s there evidence to identify appraisal costs i.e. systems, processes or procedures that 1 1 exist to look for problems - inspection? $\overline{}$ s there evidence to identify prevention costs i.e. any systems in place to prevent errors 1 1 occurring?
+Is s there evidence to identify internal and external failure costs i.e. the cost associated vith defects being created.
+1 1 Has the supplier's quality management system been certified for the required scope ınder ISO 9001?
+Personnel s there succession planning in place (or is there over reliance on individuals)?
+1 1 Are personnel performing tasks qualified on the basis of appropriate education, training and / or experience?
+1 1 Have adequate resources been provided to ensure customer satisfaction?
+(No. of QA / QC staff & support)?
+V Who Identifies training needs? las a system been established to manage training and confirming competences?
+13 H lealth and safety Do they have a good H&S regime with subsequent low accident rates?
 Are they members of an industry recognised H&S assurance scheme?
-14 Environmental Is there clear evidence of an environmental management system being adopted and is it ISO 14001 certified?
-Is there evidence that supports the use of renewable materials?
-Is there any Policy to support the reporting of environmental issues that are relevant to the company and is there evidence available to demonstrate compliance?
-Is there any evidence to support the company engaging with stakeholders, employees, communities, shareholders and campaign groups regarding 15 15 Wages 8 benefits is a policy in place to onsure that wages and benefits comply to local laws and is there evidence available to demonstrate compliance?
-Hours of work - Is a policy in place to ensure that working hours comply with the limit set by local law and is there evidence available to demonstrate compliance?
+Environmental Environmental Environmental Environmental Environmental Environmental Environmental Environment 1 1 s there clear evidence of an environmental management system being adopted and is it SO 14001 certified?
+Is s there evidence that supports the use of renewable materials? s there any Policy to support the reporting of environmental issues that are relevant to he company and is there evidence available to demonstrate compliance?
+1 s there any evidence to support the company engaging with stakeholders, employees, communities, shareholders and campaign groups regarding environmental issues?
+Social issues Nages & benefits - Is a policy in place to ensure that wages and benefits comply to ocal laws and is there evidence available to demonstrate compliance?
+Hours of work - Is a policy in place to ensure that working hours comply with the limit 1 set by local law and is there evidence available to demonstrate compliance?
 Child labour - Is there a policy in place that ensures only workers over the local legal age limit are employed and is there evidence available to demonstrate compliance?
-Forced labour - Is there a policy in place that ensures use in not made of forced or involuntary labour and is there evidence available to demonstrate compliance? table continued overleaf
+1 1 Forced labour - Is there a policy in place that ensures use in not made of forced or ir nvoluntary labour and is there evidence available to demonstrate compliance? table continued overleaf